 Not THROUGH Christ.
 As if Jesus is a path to a treasure other than himself.

-When we forget about Jesus we lose all contentment.
+When we try to find peace apart from all that is ours in Christ we lose all contentment.
 But when we remember all that is ours IN HIM, nothing will be able to steal our contentment away.
-Nothing.
-We will worship in all things.
-We will trust in all things.
-And all things will become “to live is Christ.”
+And when we know all that we have IN Christ, then we can do all things THROUGH Christ.
+We can gain and we can lose.
+No matter what we can be satisfied because “to live is Christ.”

 Are you content?